Azure/acs-demos/README.md

 # acs-demos
-Demo's for Azure Container Service.
-These demo's are designed to be run using the [http://github.com/rgardler/simdem](SimDem) tool, altough they are just markdown files so you can read through them and run them manually if you prefer.
+Demos for Azure Container Service.
+These demos are designed to be run using the [SimDem](http://github.com/rgardler/simdem) tool, although they are just markdown files so you can read through them and run them manually if you prefer.

 Right now the repository only contains "incubating" demos, that is